mhvwerts/ddm-toolkit/README.rst

 ddm_toolkit: Python Toolkit for Differential Dynamic Microscopy
 ===============================================================

 ------------
 Introduction
 ------------
 Dynamic differential microscopy (DDM) is a digital video-microscopic technique for studying the dynamics of microscopic systems, such as small particles in a liquid.
 See, *e.g.*,: [1] Cerbino and Trappe, *Phys.
 Rev. Lett.* **2008**, *100*, 188102; [2] Giavazzi et al. *Phys.
 Rev. E* **2009**, *80*, 031403; [3] Germain et al. *Am.
 J. Phys.* **2016**, *84*, 202.

-In our lab, we are currently exploring DDM for nanoparticle characterization in microfluidics.
-DDM relies on numerical processing of videomicroscopy image sequences using specific computer code.
+DDM relies on numerical processing of videomicroscopy image sequences using specific computer code.In our lab, we are currently exploring DDM for nanoparticle characterization in microfluidics.
 This Github repository centralizes the contributions made to our lab's DDM Python code by the students and investigators who participate in this research.
-The aim is to constitute a toolkit that students and colleagues can download and use whenever they feel like doing DDM.
-At present, the toolkit is in a preliminary and sparsely documented state, "mais a le mérite d'exister" (as we say in France).
+The aim is to constitute a standardized toolkit that students and colleagues can download and use for DDM.
+At present, the toolkit is in a preliminary and sparsely documented state.
 Do not hesitate to contact us if you are interested in using it and helping develop it further.

 Our DDM toolkit has several specific original features:

 - The DDM processing algorithm can process arbitrarily long input video streams, with memory requirements only determined by the duration (number of time lags) of the ISF.
 The individual video frames are read one-by-one from the video file on disk and then processed.
 The processing 'engine' accumulates an ISF, with each incoming frame adding to the overall ISF.
-- The algorithm provides several pre-processing options (averaging of frames, picking one frame for every N incoming frames, skipping frames at the start, apodization of incoming images).
-- The toolkit works with standard (OME) TIFF image-stacks thanks to inclusion of Gohlke's ``tifffile.py``.
+- The toolkit works with standard (OME) TIFF image-stacks via Gohlke's ``tifffile.py``.
 - It includes basic Brownian simulation and video synthesis routines for generating idealized, artificial video-streams that can be used to test any specific DDM processing.
 - The combination of simulation and processing enables us to cross-check the correct implementation of both the simulation and the DDM analysis.